-Yartzeit of R. Yaakov Yitzchak, the "Chozeh" of Lublin, author of Divrei Emes, 5575 [1815].
+Yahrtzeit of R. Yaakov Yitzchak, the "Chozeh" of Lublin, author of Divrei Emes, 5575 [1815].

-There is a vort of the Chozeh's student that my father, Rabbi Menachem Shmuel Dovid Raichik, OB"M, often repeated which he heard from the Rebbe, Sukkos 5716/1955.
+There is a vort of the Chozeh's student that my father, Rabbi Menachem Shmuel Dovid Raichik, OB"M, often repeated, that he heard from the Rebbe, Sukkos 5716/1955.
 In Tehillim we say (Psalm 126), "Hashem has done great things for these (the Yidden).
 Hashem has done great things for us: we were joyful."
-When the Geulah will come the nations of the world will ask, "Why does Hashem do such great things for the Jewish people?"
+When the Geulah will come, the nations of the world will ask, "Why does Hashem do such great things for the Jewish people?"
 The Yidden will respond, "Hashem was so great with us - because we were always joyful."
 It is well known how much the Chozeh did to try to bring Moshiach in his times.

-Menachem Av 10/July 19/Monday
+Menachem Av 10/July 28/Friday

-Birth of Yisachar son of Yaakov Avinu, 2196, and his Yartzeit, in 2318.
+Birth of Yisachar son of Yaakov Avinu, 2196, and his Yahrtzeit, in 2318.
 (Midrash Tadshe)

-Beis HaMikdash destroyed by a fire started the preceding afternoon.
-(Taanis 29a)
+The Beis HaMikdash that was destroyed by a fire, which had started the preceding afternoon.
+(Ta'anis 29a)